Do Go On - 163 - WW2 Badass Audie Murphy

 He does it all.

-I mean, no, no, no thing he's done it.
+I mean, name another thing, he's done it.

 Fashion assistant.